-Turner, Adams homer; Fedde throws 6; Nationals top Reds 7-6
+Doolittle gets through latest adventure, Nats edge Reds 7-6

+After pitching for the fifth time in seven games and hanging on to save Washington’s 7-6 victory over the Cincinnati Reds, Doolittle acknowledged what seems rather obvious, even if he was throwing in the mid-90s mph: The lefty is tired.

+“I’m starting to feel it a little bit,” said Doolittle, who has struggled lately and blown five of his 32 save chances this year.
+“These are the nights where you’ve got to dig deep and grind it out.”

-WASHINGTON (AP) — Trea Turner and Matt Adams homered, Erick Fedde pitched well after allowing a solo shot on the game’s first pitch and the depleted Washington Nationals held on to edge the Cincinnati Reds 7-6 Monday night.
+Trea Turner and Matt Adams homered, Erick Fedde threw well after allowing a solo shot on the game’s first pitch and the depleted Nationals made a 7-2 lead stand up.
+But barely.

+After former Reds reliever Tanner Rainey allowed a two-run homer to Cincinnati rookie sensation Aristides Aquino — it was the record eighth round-tripper in his first 12 major league games for the NL Player of the Week — Doolittle came in for the ninth with a 7-4 lead.

+“That ball was crushed,” Doolittle said.
+“It was supposed to be in — and it was middle.
+And it was a really loud sound.”

-Washington led 7-2 but blew most of that advantage before Sean Doolittle got his 27th save in 32 chances.
-He entered in the ninth with a 7-4 lead, but the struggling lefty closer’s first pitch of the evening became Phillip Ervin’s pinch-hit homer.
-The next batter singled, and came around on Joey Votto’s two-out double off the wall in left.
-Doolittle finally ended things on Josh VanMeter’s foul pop to third baseman Anthony Rendon.
+The next batter singled, then came around on Joey Votto’s two-out double off the wall in left on a nine-pitch at-bat.
+After an intentional walk, Doolittle ended things on Josh VanMeter’s foul popout.

+“We came up short,” Reds manager David Bell said.
+“That’s the bottom line.”

+Doolittle was asked whether he needs a reduction in his workload or just must handle what’s asked of him by manager Dave Martinez, who said relievers Wander Suero, Hunter Strickland and Daniel Hudson were unavailable.

 Coming off a 5-4 trip that left them tied for the lead in the NL wild-card race, the Nationals opened a six-game homestand without three-time Cy Young Award winner Max Scherzer, left fielder Juan Soto or first baseman Ryan Zimmerman — all injured — while second baseman Brian Dozier was ill and limited to pinch-hitting duty.